 For example, imagine you want to lose weight.
 You reduce your calorie intake and start to exercise.
 To tell whether you are succeeding you need a feedback loop, so you measure your weight before breakfast.
 Now if you choose to measure your weight at different times of day, before and after meals, you would introduce a lot of noise.

 The same is true for feedback loops in business.
-For example, noise makes it a challenge knowing exactly what the customer is willing to pay for:
+For example, noise makes it a challenge to know exactly what the customer is willing to pay for:

-• Watching what your customers actually do, where they go on your website, what they come back to gives you some guidance to behaviour.
+- Watching what your customers do, where they go on your website, and what they come back to gives you some guidance to behavior.

 Gathering all three provides multiple views will help reduce the inherent noise.